Cortez Retail Enhancement Association

 How does Cortez Retail Enhancement Association spend its money?

 Cortez Retail Enhancement Association directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Cortez Retail Enhancement Association tax-deductible?